jafingerhut/core.btree-vector/doc/intro.md

 can represent a set of key/value pairs where all keys are distinct, and can be sorted by a [total order](https://en.wikipedia.org/wiki/Total_order), e.g. integers by the order `<=`, or strings sorted lexicographically.
-The values can be arbitrary, i.e. they need not be distinct, and need not have any sorted order relative to each other.
+The values in the key/value pairs can be arbitrary, i.e. they need not be distinct, and need not have any sorted order relative to each other.
 B-trees support efficient lookup of the value associated with a given key, and many other operations.

 We will begin our discussion of B-trees this way, and then later specialize them for use in representing vectors, where the keys are